PIXEL WEAVE -IGUSA PROJECT-

 -Exploring the new possibilities of IGUSA grass-

-KaUsing Kakegawa-ori, a traditional weaving technique from the Chikugo region of Fukuoka Prefecture, this piece explores the visual similarities between its structural units and the square form of digital pixels.
+Kakegawa-ori, a traditional weaving technique from the Chikugo region of Fukuoka Prefecture, this piece explores the visual similarities between its structural units and the square form of digital pixels.
 Kakegawa-ori is characterized by a simple alternating pattern of approximately 3 cm wide and 1 cm narrow weaves, creating distinctive motifs through variations in the woven rush (igusa) weft.

 In this work, we reinterpreted the technique through a pixel-based approach to produce a woven image resembling a painting—specifically, Leonardo da Vinci’s Mona Lisa, one of the most recognized artworks in the world.
 By choosing a universally familiar motif, we aim to make the beauty and blended color effects of igusa weaving more accessible to a wider audience.
 The piece is woven in the size of a traditional Japanese tatami mat (approx. 87cm × 176cm, “Edo-ma”).